-6.1 Acceptance of turf is to be in accordance with Clause 5.2 of LPP4.3

-- 6.2 The City of Wanneroo's approved turf species is Pennisetum clandestinum (Kikuyu). - 6.3 A minimum 2m clearance is required between all elements in all turf areas (e.g. walls, trees bowls, mowing strips, bollards etc.) to allow for mower access. - 6.4 Turf and garden beds are to be separated by a 32MPa concrete mowing strip or flush limestone block edge.
+- 6.1 Acceptance of turf shall be in accordance with Clause 5.2 of LPP4.3. - 6.2 The City of Wanneroo's approved turf species is Pennisetum clandestinum (Kikuyu). - 6.3 A minimum 2m clearance is required between all elements in all turf areas (e.g. walls, trees bowls, mowing strips, bollards etc.) to allow for mower access. - Turf and garden beds shall be separated by a 32MPa concrete mowing strip or flush limestone block edge.